Best Blueberry Picking near NYC: Favorite Farms and Festivals

 About 90 minutes from Midtown Manhattan by car

-This historic working farm and garden center in bucolic Bucks County, Pennsylvania, has blueberries and blackberries ripe for the picking.
-On regular, non-festival days the picking fields are accessible only via a hayride from the farm market for $3 per person.
+This historic working farm and garden center in bucolic Bucks County, Pennsylvania, offers blueberry picking near NYC, plus strawberry picking and blackberry picking.
+On regular, non-festival days, the berry picking fields are accessible only via a hayride from the farm market.
+Admission is $5 online, $7 at the door (children 23 months and under are FREE), and includes a wagon ride from the farm market.

 - Call ahead to confirm hours, crop availability, and prices.
-Many farms are small, family-run establishments that can close unexpectedly and often run out of fruit before the season ends.
-You can often get up-to-the minute information on their social media feeds.
+Many farms for blueberry picking near NYC are small, family-run establishments that can close unexpectedly and often run out of fruit before the season ends.
+You can usually get up-to-the-minute information on their social media feeds.

 - While on the phone with farm personnel, confirm that they allow children to pick.
 I was turned away from a strawberry field when my son was a toddler.

 - Leave pets at home.
-They are not allowed at most farms.
+They are not allowed on most farms.

 - Ditto for strollers.
 While they may be allowed in the main entrance, they typically are not welcome in the sensitive berry fields.